 About 80% of the Group's customers have been transacting with the Group for over three years, and none of these customers' balances have been written off or are credit-impaired at the reporting date.
 The Group's trade receivables consist of a large number of customers, spread across diverse industries and geographical areas.
 Ongoing credit evaluation is performed on the financial condition of accounts receivable and, where appropriate, credit guarantee insurance cover is purchased.
-Of the trade receivables balance at the end of the year, \$\$0.9 million (2017: \$\$0.9 million, 1 January 2017: \$\$0.8 million) is due from a customer, the Group's largest customer.
+Of the trade receivables balance at the end of the year, S\$0.9 million (2018: S\$0.9 million) is due from a customer, the Group's largest customer.
 There are no other customers who represent more than 5% of the total balance of trade receivables.
 Other than a major customer and the largest customer of the Group, the Group does not have significant credit risk exposure to any single counterparty or any group of counterparties having similar characteristics.

-The credit risk on liquid funds and derivative financial instruments is limited because the counterparties are banks with high credit-ratings assigned by international credit-rating agencies.
+SFRS(I) 7.35X(a)The credit risk on liquid funds and derivative financial instruments is limited because the counterparties are banks with high credit-ratings assigned by international credit-rating agencies.
 The Group's maximum exposure to credit risk without taking into account any collateral held or other credit enhancements arises from the carrying amount of the respective recognised financial assets as presented on the consolidated statement of financial position.
 In addition, the Group is exposed to credit risk in relation to financial guarantees given to banks provided by the Group.
-The Group's maximum exposure2 in this respect is the maximum amount the Group could have pay if the guarantees are called on.
-As at 31 December 2018, an amount of \$\$36,000 (2017: \$\$18,000, 1 January 2017: \$\$18,000) has been recognised in the consolidated financial position as financial liabilities (Note 33).
-The Company also provided corporate guarantees to banks on subsidiaries' borrowings.
+The Group's maximum exposure2 in this respect is the maximum amount the Group is liable to pay if the guarantees are called on.
+As at 31 December 2019, an amount of \$\$36,000 (2018: \$\$18,000) has been recognised in the consolidated financial position as financial liabilities (Note 33).

-SFRS(I) 7.35K(b) SFRS(I) 7.36(a)-(b)

-Collateral held as security and other credit enhancements
+SFRS(I) 7.35K(b) SFRS(I) 7.36(a)-(b) Collateral held as security and other credit enhancements

 The Group does not hold any collateral or other credit enhancements6 to cover its credit risks associated with its financial assets (including trade receivables), except that the credit risk associated with the finance lease receivables is mitigated because the finance lease receivables are secured over the electronics equipment.
-The carrying amount of the finance lease receivables amounts to S\$1.02 million (31 December 2017: S\$0.9 million, 1 January 2017: S\$0.9 million) and the fair value of the leased assets is estimated to be approximately S\$1 million (31 December 2017: S\$0.9 million, 1 January 2017: S\$0.9 million, 1 January 2017: S\$0.9 million).
+The carrying amount of the finance lease receivables amounts to \$\$1.02 million (31 December 2018: \$\$0.9 million) and the fair value of the leased assets is estimated to be approximately \$\$1 million (31 December 2018: \$\$0.9 million).
 The Group is not permitted to sell or repledge the collateral in the absence of default by the lessee.